 Wexford Train Station

-From the footpath outside Dunnes Stores, looking towards Wexford’s train station.
-On the left is a Chinese restaurant called the Dragon Heen and the Gillian Hayes Property Lettings outlet, which was once home to a music store called Square Discs.
+Taken from the footpath outside Dunnes Stores, looking towards the train station.
+On the left is a Chinese restaurant called the Dragon Heen.
+Gillian Hayes Property Lettings has since moved.
+The unit in question has seen many changes over the years.
+During the 2000s, it was home to a music store called Square Discs.
+Boston Donuts occupied it from 2020 until its closure in 2022-2023.
+As of 2026, it is office for Wexford Bus.

 Map